 Our cushion covers are constructed from a combination of Polyester and Cotton in accordance with Schedule 4 and Schedule 5 Furniture Fire Regulations 1988 (BS5852), and we use these two fabrics together to deliver that combination of water resistance and soft to the touch cushion comfort.

-The fabric itself is what would be considered a ‘medium weight’, so it is more pliable than say a heavy weight canvas, but is stronger/better suited for outdoor use than the fabric you’d more likely find on an indoor cushion.
-Although, that said, many good quality indoor cushions will also be made from similar weight fabrics, and even poly/cotton blends.
+The fabric itself is what would be considered a ‘medium weight’, so it is more pliable than say a heavyweight canvas but is stronger/better suited for outdoor use than the fabric you’d more likely find on an indoor cushion.
+Although that said, many good quality indoor cushions will also be made from similar weight fabrics and even poly/cotton blends.

 The fabric we use is also UV treated so it will not fade in the sun.
 However, that is not an infinite amount of light hours.
-Leave it exposed for a number of years and the sun will damage it, so I would always advise you store when not needed.
+Leave it exposed for a number of years and the sun will damage it, so I would always advise you to store it when not needed.

 Our cushions do not include (nor do they need) a Schedule 3 Inter-Liners, a special fire-resistant material that is sometimes placed between the cushion cover and the seat.